 Dead & Gone.

-When you’re looking at photos of your ex, realize that it’s okay to feel sad and cry as long as you’re mourning the death of the person that you thought existed.
+When you’re looking at photos of your ex, realize that it’s okay to feel sad and cry as long as you’re mourning the death of a person that you know, does not exist.
 I’m not asking you to believe that the sun sets in the morning, I’m asking you to stop arguing with reality and accept that the person you thought existed is dead and gone.
 Look at your ex’s photos and understand that this is SOCIAL MEDIA.
 It’s a highlight reel.
+And not everything that glitters is gold.

 No one (including you), is going to post themselves swimming in the ocean of misery.
 If your ex posts photos about how happy he is or posts one big “look at me” post after the next, that just means he’s fishing.
 The more he uses an abundance of exclamation marks or posts admirable/inspirational quotes, the more he’s looking for a reaction from not just you, but from everyone.
 This means that he’s JUST as validation hungry as you because remember – we attract what we exude.
 Look at those photos and mourn.
 It’s okay to cry.
 Mourn the death of the person that you thought you knew.
-If he’s already posting photos, in a new relationship, etc., you can bet that he hasn’t changed.
+If he’s already posting thirsty photos, in a new relationship, etc., you can bet that he has not changed.
 The only person who has truly changed is YOU.
 You’re no longer willing to have an emotional jerk off session with your own projections.
 Don’t provide ANY kind of reaction or opposing force here.
-You can’t claim to want to be “the one that got away,” while single-handedly, sabotaging that campaign by reacting like a psycho.
-It’s OKAY to stalk photos as long as you’re viewing them through the filter of reality.
+Stay on your white horse.
+You can’t claim to want to be “the one that got away,” while simultaneously, sabotaging that campaign by allowing your emotions to dictate your actions.
+It’s OKAY social media stalk as long as you’re viewing them through the filter of reality.
 You WILL eventually get tired of it.

 Wet Bathing Suits are GROSS.